-Sam Glauber-Zimra studies at the Goldstein-Goren Department of Jewish Thought at Ben Gurion University of the Negev.
-His current research investigates the interaction of Jewish religious thought with broader esoteric currents in late-nineteenth and early-twentieth-century Eastern Europe, with a focus on the writings of Hillel Zeitlin.
+Sam Glauber-Zimra is a PhD candidate in the Goldstein-Goren Department of Jewish Thought at Ben-Gurion University of the Negev.
+His dissertation examines the entangled expressions of modern occultism within the popular culture and religious thought of Eastern European Jewry and its diaspora in the late nineteenth and early twentieth centuries.
 He has previously studied Yiddish at Columbia University.

 Ben Gurion University of the Negev